errea/Food-Hub-Mart-Twitter_Redesign/README.md

 ## Functionality

-Logged in users can create, edit, and invite/uninvite other users to their own events.
+Logged in users can create, edit, and follow/unfollow other users.
 Users can change their RSVPs to upcoming invitations, but not to past ones.

-Event hosts can only uninvite users who have not yet confirmed their attendance and can only update the invitation list for upcoming events.
+1. The user logs in to the app, only by typing the username (a proper authenticated login is **not** a requirement).
+2. The user is presented with the homepage (see the *Homepage* screenshot above) that includes:
+    1. Left-side menu (includes only links to pages that are implemented).
+    2. *Tweets* tab in the centre (skip *Photos* and *Videos* for this MVP).
+    3. Right-side section with *Who to follow (*skip *Trending for* this MVP).
+3. The *Tweets* section includes:
+    1. Simple form for creating a tweet.
+    2. List of all tweets (sorted by most recent) that display tweet text and author details.
+4. The *Who to follow* section includes:
+    1. List of profiles that are not followed by the logged-in user (ordered by most recently added).
+5. When the user opens the profile page (see the *Userpage* screenshot above), they can see:
+    1. Left-side menu (includes only links to pages that are implemented).
+    2. Cover picture and *Tweets* tab in the centre (skip other tabs and *Tweet to user* form).
+    3. Right-side section with *Profile detailed info.*
+6. The *Profile detailed info* section includes:
+    1. User photo.
+    2. Button to follow a user.
+    3. Stats: total number of tweets, number of followers and number of following users.
+    4. List of people who follow this user.
+7. At the end extend your MVP app with one simple feature of your choice.

 ## Thoughts

-One of the main challenges we encountered ran into was deciding how to allow event hosts to invite guests.
-With our current form-related skillset a checkbox seemed to be the best option, but ideally there would be a text field that autocompletes from the database of users.
-I struggled for a long time to try for an efficient way of prechecking the box of any user who was already invited:
+One of the main challenges I encountered /ran into was deciding how to upload pictures to the application

 ```ruby
 User.order(:username).includes(:invitations).each do |user|